How to Get Help with Your Personal Finance Questions in the UK

 1. What Is the Difference Between Financial Guidance and Financial Advice?

-Typically, financial guidance is general information to help you understand your options, but does not recommend specific products or actions.
-Financial advice is given by professionals and often includes personalised recommendations tailored to your financial situation.
+Typically, financial guidance offers general information to help you understand your options.
+It does not recommend specific products or actions.
+In contrast, financial advice is delivered by professionals and usually includes personalised recommendations tailored to your financial situation.

 2. What Are the Different Types of Financial Advisers?

 In the UK, there are two main types of financial advisers: independent financial advisers (IFAs) and restricted advisers.
-IFAs have access to the entire financial market and provide unbiased advice across a wide range of financial products and providers, while restricted advisers such as pension advisers, mortgage advisers and investment advisers can only recommend specific financial products.
+IFAs can access the entire market and provide unbiased advice across various financial products.
+Restricted advisers, like pension or mortgage advisers, can only recommend specific products.

 3. How Do I Choose the Right Financial Adviser?